-- 5. The amounts reported in this column reflect the aggregate grant date fair value of stock option awards granted in the applicable fiscal year to each named executive officer, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures, determined using the Black-Scholes option-pricing model.
-The assumptions used to calculate the grant date fair value of option awards under the Black-Scholes model are set forth in Note N to our Consolidated Financial Statements filed with our Annual Report on Form 10-K for fiscal 2021. - 6.
-The amounts reported in this column consist of: - a.
+- The amounts reported in this column reflect the aggregate grant date fair value of stock option awards granted in the applicable fiscal year to each named executive officer, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures, determined using the Black-Scholes option-pricing model.
+The assumptions used to calculate the grant date fair value of option awards under the Black-Scholes model are set forth in Note N to our Consolidated Financial Statements filed with our Annual Report on Form 10-K for fiscal 2021. - The amounts reported in this column consist of: - a.
 For fiscal 2019, the aggregate change in the actuarial present value of each named executive officer's accumulated pension benefits under the Cash Balance Plan and the Supplemental Cash Balance Plan measured from October 1, 2018 to September 30, 2019 as follows: for Mr. Keohane \$15,469; for Ms. McLaughlin \$(9,774); for Ms. Kalita \$(5,580); and for Mr. Kalkstein \$(2,686).
 The Cash Balance Plan was terminated on July 31, 2019 and each named executive officer, except Mr. Zhu, received a lump sum payment from the plan on September 11, 2020.
 Therefore, the change in actuarial present value for fiscal 2020 and fiscal 2021 consists only of the benefits under the Supplemental Cash Balance Plan, measured from October 1 to September 30 of the applicable fiscal year.
-No amounts are attributable to the change in actuarial present value of the benefits under the Supplemental Cash Balance Plan measured in those periods because they were negative as follows: for Mr. Keohane: (\$21,469) in fiscal 2020 and \$(24,417) in fiscal 2021; for Ms. McLaughlin: \$(1,799) in fiscal 2020 and \$(2,045) in fiscal 2021; and for Mr. Kalkstein: \$(5,5113) in fiscal 2020 and \$(5,821) in fiscal 2021.
+No amounts are attributable to the change in actuarial present value of the benefits under the Supplemental Cash Balance Plan measured in those periods because they were negative as follows: for Mr. Keohane: (\$21,469) in fiscal 2020 and \$(24,417) in fiscal 2021; for Ms. McLaughlin: \$(1,799) in fiscal 2020 and \$(2,045) in fiscal 2021; and for Mr. Kalkstein: \$(5,113) in fiscal 2020 and \$(5,821) in fiscal 2021.
 Ms. Kalita and Mr. Zhu do not have a balance in the Supplemental Cash Balance Plan.
 These amounts are presented in accordance with SEC rules, which require the use of the same assumptions as required by FASB ASC Topic 715.
 When such amounts are negative, they are not reflected in the amount reported in the column.
 The Supplemental Cash Balance Plan is frozen and, therefore, the change in the present value of accrued benefits (PVAB) is due to (i) one less year to accumulate benefits to normal retirement, resulting in a shorter discounting period and an increase to the PVAB; and (ii) a change in the discount rate assumption for the plan, the net effect of which decreased the PVAB.
-Details on the Supplemental Cash Balance Plan and the actuarial assumptions to calculate the amounts above can be found below under the heading "Pension Benefits." - b.
-Above-market interest (the portion exceeding 120% of the applicable federal long-term rate) credited to deferrals under Cabot's Deferred Compensation Plan as follows: for Mr. Keohane: \$12,074 in 2021; for Ms. Kalita: \$819 in 2019, \$1,309 in 2020, and \$1,780 in 2021; and for Mr. Kalkstein: \$2,629 in 2019, \$4,552 in 2020, and \$7,138 in 2021.
+Details on the Supplemental Cash Balance Plan and the actuarial assumptions to calculate the amounts above can be found below under the heading "Pension Benefits." - Above-market interest (the portion exceeding 120% of the applicable federal long-term rate) credited to deferrals under Cabot's Deferred Compensation Plan as follows: for Mr. Keohane: \$12,074 in 2021; for Ms. Kalita: \$819 in 2019, \$1,309 in 2020, and \$1,780 in 2021; and for Mr. Kalkstein: \$2,629 in 2019, \$4,552 in 2020, and \$7,138 in 2021. - The table below identifies the amounts shown for fiscal 2021 in the "All Other Compensation" column.
+All of the amounts reflect the actual cost to Cabot of providing the payment or benefit described below.